 A passport (national passport) shall be issued by the competent authority in the state of which the holder is a national, or by a competent consulate or embassy.
-The passport shall be issued to an applicant appearing in person.
-It shall be valid for entry into Norway and confer entitlement to entry into the state of issue or a third country.
-The period of validity shall be indicated.
+The passport shall be

 The passport shall contain a photograph of the holder, his/her full name, date of birth, nationality and signature.